-Cannabis lender Bespoke Financial raises $8m from Casa Verde Capital and Sweat Equity Ventures – TechCrunch
+Cannabis lender Bespoke Financial raises $8M from Casa Verde Capital and Sweat Equity Ventures – TechCrunch

 This is Sweat Equity Ventures’ (SEV) first investment into a cannabis company.
 SEV, backed and funded by LinkedIn founder Reid Hoffman, is led by Dan Portillo and works differently from traditional venture funds.
 SEV works with founders to provide top engineering and business talent to its portfolio companies.
 In exchange for these services, SEV takes equity from the companies instead of just writing checks.

 “This is our firm’s first investment in the cannabis industry, and we are excited to partner with Bespoke as more and more states legalize cannabis use, and the Federal government contemplates nationwide legalization.
-This partnership combines Bespoke’s finance and cannabis acumen with our team’s expertise scaling innovative tech companies, and will provide cannabis companies greater access to streamlined financing while benefiting investors with increased transparency and enhanced risk surveillance,” says Dan Portillo, Managing Partner of Sweat Equity Ventures, in a released statement.
+This partnership combines Bespoke’s finance and cannabis acumen with our team’s expertise scaling innovative tech companies, and will provide cannabis companies greater access to streamlined financing while benefiting investors with increased transparency and enhanced risk surveillance,” says Dan Portillo, managing partner of Sweat Equity Ventures, in a released statement.

 Karan Wadhera, managing partner at Casa Verde Capital, says Bespoke Financial addresses real needs in a growing industry.
-Casa Verde Capital previously invested in Bespoke Capital including in a $7 million round in 2019.
+Casa Verde Capital previously invested in Bespoke Capital, including in a $7 million round in 2019.

 Bespoke CEO Mancheil tells TechCrunch his company is focused on being more than just a lender; it wants to be a modern financing company that allows it to act as a true partner with the cannabis industry.